klepas/ozlockcon.com/index.md

 ### Workshops

-Workshops are run by experts who will demonstrate techniques such as impressioning, lock picking, safe maniuplation, bumping, bypass techniques and more.
+Workshops are run by experts who will demonstrate attacks such as impressioning, lock picking, safe manipulation, bumping, bypass techniques and more.
 These provide an excellent opportunity to practice and refine both old and new skills.